Egypt has show how the modern connected complex world has become more fragile, reports Ged Carroll.

 Businesses like Tesco use what is known as an EDI (electronic data interchange) system to manage orders and their supply chain carefully to ensure that the right product arrives in the right condition and at the right time.
 Disconnecting Egyptian agricultural businesses would have had a direct economic impact on many of the country’s rural poor.

 Egypt has show how the modern connected complex world has become more fragile, and there is already a body of academic work that supports this view.
 What needs now to be done is to understand how this should change the way a government approaches both economic and foreign policy.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.